p0mvn/swaprouter-workshop/README.md

     So we need to send a swap message to it and receive a reply, all in one transaction.

-TODO: is this the place to dive deeper into reply messages?

 3. As a contract user, I would like to be able to trade with maximum price impact so that my large trades do not affect the market too much.